cgassman/cgassman.github.io/_posts/2017-10-31-google-cloud-platform-first-steps.md

 - gcloud ml-engine (needed for training and prediction); user arguments first, followed by command line arguments, separated by "-- \"
 - gsutil (needed to manage storage and the data used)

 ## run this walkthrough via MACOS
 as the environment has to be set up this provides a good opportunity to improve and refresh command line skills ;-) Especially the tensorflow dependency provided some difficulties.
-Although the tensorflow example successfully ran in the virtual environment, the tensorflow import threw an exception.
+Although the tensorflow example successfully ran in the virtual environment, the tensorflow import threw an exception (import tensorflow not found).
+Solution to the "import tensorflow not found" error: go with virtualenv 15.1.0 and tensorflow 1.3.0 (instead of 1.2.0 as mentioned in the example and also specified in the requirements.txt).

 Remark: refresh of most used commands for later re-use
 - VAR_NAME=output assigns value output to variable VAR_NAME.
 E.g TRAIN=$(pwd)/data/adult.data.csv